Photograph by Shiyu Zhuang

 Photograph by Peter James

-a poem that began with grandmothers
+a poem that begins with grandmothers

 ringing the necks of chickens

-and ending with sir isaac newton
+and ends with sir isaac newton

 sitting on a bed

-I realized I'd skipped a page
+I realize I'd skipped a page

 read two poems as one